optics-dev/Monocle/docs/src/main/mdoc/examples/university_example.md

 ---
-layout: docs
+id: university_example
-title:  "University"
+title: University Example
-section: "examples_menu"
 ---
-# University Example

 Let's take a basic model of a `University` containing a few `Department`s where each `Department` has a budget and a few `Lecturer`s.